 One of the initial documents that will be filed in your case is called a civil case information sheet.
 This form will be processed along with your original petition for divorce or your suit affecting the parent-child relationship.
-The information that typically is included in a civil case information sheet is recorded electronically these days and therefore no physical sheet must be filed along with the documents.
-Keep in mind that if you reside in a County where you are filing your documentation in person with physical documents then you should probably have a civil case information sheet ready to go with your filing documents.
+The information that typically is included in a civil case information sheet is recorded these days electronically, and therefore, no physical sheet must be filed along with the documents.
+Keep in mind that if you reside in a County where you are filing your documentation in person with physical documents, then you should probably have a civil case information sheet ready to go with your filing documents.

 What is included in a civil case information sheet?

 The big thing for you to know is that every family court judge will do their level best to be fair in considering the merits of your case versus that of your opposing party.
 Of course, every judge has their own rules for their court in certain informal rules that attorneys are aware of after practicing long enough.
-This is all the more reason for you to hire an attorney with experience in family courts as he or she will be able to guide you better than someone inexperienced
+This is all the more reason for you to hire an attorney with experience in family courts as they will be able to guide you better than someone inexperienced

 Filing fees for a family law case

 Bear in mind that it costs money to file a civil case in Texas.
 The district or county clerk where you reside will have publicly available the fees associated with various civil cases.
-As part of hiring an attorney, the attorney will pay those costs out of any retainer or initial payments made to him or her.
+As part of hiring an attorney, the attorney will pay those costs out of any retainer or initial payments made to them.
 It is fairly standard for a divorce in Texas for the filing fees to be over $200.
-If you are filing your divorce or child custody case you may be able to submit a statement of inability to afford the filing fees to see if a judge will waive them for you.
+If you are filing your divorce or child custody case, you may be able to submit a statement of inability to afford the filing fees to see if a judge will waive them for you.

 What happens after your petition is filed successfully?

-Along with the information contained in the civil case information sheet and the original petition you would then need to ask the court clerk to issue a citation addressed to your opposing party.
+Along with the information contained in the civil case information sheet and the original petition, you would then need to ask the court clerk to issue a citation addressed to your opposing party.
 The citation is a document that legally notifies your opposing party of the lawsuit and requires the person providing notice to specify the date in time the notice was accomplished.

-The main exception to the requirement that you serve notice of the lawsuit to your opposing party is if he or she signs a waiver of citation.
-A waiver of citation does just what you think it would cool in it acknowledges that the respondent is formally waiving their right to receive personal notice of the lawsuit having been filed against him or her.
+The main exception to the requirement that you notify your opposing party of the lawsuit is if they sign a waiver of citation.
+A waiver of citation does just what you think it would cool in it acknowledges that the respondent is formally waiving their right to receive personal notice of the lawsuit having been filed against them.
 This typically happens in uncontested divorces.

 What is an uncontested divorce?

 Signing a waiver of citation does not mean that the person would necessarily waive their right to negotiate on any number of subjects if a future disagreement occurs.
-What's more, the waving party is still able to receive notifications from the court of any pending court dates or deadlines.
+What's more, the waving party can still receive notifications from the court of any pending court dates or deadlines.
 What a waiver of citation does is save a little bit of money in terms of having to complete a citation and hire A process server and saves time by allowing you and your spouse to proceed into walking down of your divorce terms sooner rather than later.

 Recommendations for starting your family case on the right foot

 Next, you should begin to collect documents, information, and other things that will Be relevant to your divorce.
 Tax returns, bank statements, investment statements, and documents associated with your home and the mortgage are all the sort of things that may become relevant at some point in your divorce.
-If you have children then copies of their report cards, interactions with teachers, letters from the school, and any other documents regarding their education or health will almost certainly be helpful at some point down the line.
+If you have children, then copies of their report cards, interactions with teachers, letters from the school, and any other documents regarding their education or health will almost certainly be helpful at some point down the line.

-At some point in your case, you may lose access to your home and it is better to have these documents with you rather than to risk not being able to get to them for some reason later on in your case.
-Once you have determined that a family law case is what is best for your family, your children, and yourself you should not neglect to learn as much as possible about your case and what is required of you within that case.
+At some point in your case, you may lose access to your home, and it is better to have these documents with you rather than to risk not being able to get to them for some reason later on in your case.
+Once you have determined that a family law case is what is best for your family, your children, and yourself, you should not neglect to learn as much as possible about your case and what is required of you within that case.
 Going to blogs like ours is a great place to start.

 Questions about the material contained in today’s blog post?
 Contact the Law Office of Bryan Fagan

-If you have any questions about the material contained in today’s blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+If you have any questions about the material contained in today’s blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
 These consultations are a great opportunity for you to learn more about the law in Texas and how it can relate to your family's specific circumstances.